Health Insurance for 18-Year-Olds (2026 Plan Year)

 HEALTH INSURANCE COSTS VS. HEALTHCARE EXPENSES

-Catastrophic and Bronze plans usually work for young adults who rarely visit the doctor and want the lowest premium.
-Silver, Gold and Platinum plans cost more each month but lower what you’ll pay when you actually get care, which can make sense if you take regular medications or want broader doctor and hospital networks.
+Catastrophic and Bronze plans work for young adults who rarely visit the doctor and want the lowest premiums.
+Silver, Gold and Platinum plans cost more each month but lower what you’ll pay when you actually get care, which makes sense if you take regular medications or want broader doctor and hospital networks.

-Health insurance prices swing a lot from one state to another, so what you pay at 18 comes down to where you live.
+Health insurance prices vary from one state to another.
+What you pay at 18 depends on where you live.
 When we compared rates across the country, Alabama landed on the lower end at about $350 a month, while Alaska was closer to $742.
-Most states fall somewhere in between, others lean higher or lower.
+Most states fall somewhere in between; others lean higher or lower.
 Checking your own state’s average gives you a clearer sense of what a fair premium looks like before you compare plans.

 Data filtered by: